Search | Directories | Reference Tools

 Universal Design of a Distance Learning Program

-Many steps need to be taken to assure that distance learning courses are accessible to potential students with disabilities.
+Many steps need to be taken to ensure that distance learning courses are accessible to potential students with disabilities.
 The following Distance Learning Program Accessibility Indicators can be used as a checklist for documenting programmatic changes that lead to improved accessibility of the courses of any distance-learning program.
 Each indicator relates to one of four key stakeholders in the delivery of distance learning courses:

 On many campuses, particularly those with small distance learning programs, one person may perform two or more of the last three roles.